-The pick-up in housing investment has become evident.
-The number of housing starts-a leading indicator of housing investment-has been increasing its level lately by registering 983 thousand units (on a seasonally adjusted, annual basis) in the second quarter followed by 975 thousand units in July, after having recorded 899 thousand units in the first quarter (Chart 18[1]).
+Housing investment has increased.
+The number of housing starts-a leading indicator of housing investment-has recently continued to increase its level by registering 983 thousand units (on a seasonally adjusted, annual basis) in the second quarter followed by 969 thousand units in July-August, after having recorded 899 thousand units in the first quarter (Chart 19[1]).

-Housing investment is expected to increase.
+Housing investment is expected to continue trending upward.

-Industrial production is increasing moderately (Chart 19).
-Industrial production, on a quarterly basis, turned upward, albeit marginally, in the first quarter for the first time in four quarters and continued to exhibit firm growth in the second quarter and in July compared with the second quarter.
-On a monthly basis, production fell back in June partly from the increase for four straight months since February this year, but it moved up markedly again in July.
-By industry, production of transport equipment (such as passenger cars) is considered to continue trending upward on average, despite large monthly fluctuations.
-While domestic sales have been steady, supported in part by the introduction of new models, production for exports to China-which dipped temporarily affected by the bilateral relationship between Japan and China-has continued its improving trend, and exports to the United States and Others have held steady.
-Production of iron and steel and of chemicals has also trended upward, aided by the effects of the pick-up in production of motor vehicles and also by the increase in exports as well as the decline in imports in some sectors as a reflection of movements in foreign exchange rates since the end of last year.
-Production of electronic parts and devices has picked up lately, aided partly by the upward pressure exerted by parts for new products of smartphones and tablet devices, as the effects of the downshift in demand for some parts for smartphones-which had pushed production downward-have almost worn off.
-Production of general-purpose, production and business oriented machinery has also started to pick up as a reflection of developments in business fixed investment at home and abroad.
+Industrial production is increasing moderately (Chart 20).
+Industrial production, on a quarterly basis, turned upward, albeit marginally, in the first quarter for the first time in four quarters and increased moderately in the second quarter on a quarter-on-quarter basis and in July-August as well compared with the second quarter.
+By industry, production of transport equipment (such as passenger cars) is considered to continue trending upward, following the rise in the first and second quarters.
+While domestic sales have been steady, supported in part by the introduction of new models, production for exports to the EU-which had been relatively weak-and those to China-which dipped temporarily, affected by the bilateral relationship between Japan and China-have continued their improving trend, and exports to the United States and Others have held steady.
+Production of iron and steel and of chemicals has held steady as a whole, amid the uptrend in production of motor vehicles.
+Production of electronic parts and devices has picked up, aided partly by upward pressure from parts for new smartphone and tablet products.
+Production of other electrical machinery (electrical machinery; information and communication electronics equipment), including electronic computers, has recently shown upward movements.
+Production of general-purpose, production and business oriented machinery has started to pick up markedly as a reflection of developments in business fixed investment at home and abroad.
+Meanwhile, production such as of ceramics, stone and clay products and of fabricated metals has been steady as a reflection of firm demand with ties to construction.

-Shipments have also been on a mild uptrend, with the fluctuations smoothed out (Chart 19[1]).
-Looking at the trend in shipments by goods (Chart 20), producer goods are considered to be on a mild uptrend overall, since electronic parts and devices-which had remained sluggish-have recently headed for an increase, as shipments for motor vehicles (such as motor vehicle parts, iron and steel, and chemicals) have been steady.
-Shipments of construction goods have recently moved slightly upward in response to movements in public and housing investment.
-Shipments of durable consumer goods appear to have tended to pick up on average, notably in motor vehicles, despite large fluctuations.
+Shipments have also been on a mild uptrend, with the fluctuations smoothed out (Chart 20[1]).
+Looking at the trend in shipments by goods (Chart 21), producer goods are considered to be on a mild uptrend overall, since electronic parts and devices-which had remained sluggish-have recently headed for an increase, as shipments for motor vehicles (such as motor vehicle parts, iron and steel, and chemicals) have been steady.
+Shipments of construction goods have moved slightly upward in response to movements in public and housing investments.
+Shipments of capital goods have started to pick up.
+Shipments of durable consumer goods appear to have tended to pick up on average, notably in motor vehicles.
 On the other hand, shipments of non-durable consumer goods have continued to be more or less flat.
-Meanwhile, shipments of capital goods have bottomed out and have started to pick up, albeit with fluctuations.